Arab Orthodox Movement: Second Arab Orthodox Conference

-The Arab community sought the opinion of Palestine Mandate's High Court, and succeeded in getting a supportive ruling, which criticized the mandate authorities for its treatment of the laity, the ignoring of the 1926 British commission's recommendations, and accused the high commissioner of misconceiving his powers by allowing the patriarch's election to proceed.
+The Arab community sought the opinion of the Palestine Mandate's High Court, and succeeded in getting a supportive ruling, which criticized the mandate authorities for its treatment of the laity, the ignoring of the 1926 British commission's recommendations, and accused the high commissioner of misconceiving his powers by allowing the patriarch's election to proceed.
 The Falastin newspaper celebrated the ruling, and the Executive Orthodox Committee met with the high commissioner to present its stances.
 Wachoupe was irritated by the court's ruling, but in 1934, issued as statement saying that no patriarch election would be confirmed without heeding to the demands of the laity, and approved a draft bill of a new law to replace the 1875 Ottoman Fundamental Law concerning Patriarchate.
 The bill was criticized by the laity.
 Palestinian journalist Yousef El-Issa and Transjordanian civil servant Auda Qusus wrote in the Executive Committee's memo:

 The conference sent a letter to Emir Abdullah of Transjordan asking for his support, to which he responded positively, especially with regards to the election of an Arab patriarch.
-At George Antonius' suggestion, Wachoupe met with the patriarch elect Timotheus and his chief secretary, and found both of them to be fully opposed to any laity rights.
+At George Antonius' suggestion, Wachoupe met with the patriarch-elect Timotheus and his chief secretary, and found both of them to be fully opposed to any laity rights.
 Commissioner Wachoupe wrote:

-Despite commissioner Wachoupe's attempts, no further action was taken by the Mandate authorities to prevent Timotheus' election.
+Despite Commissioner Wachoupe's attempts, no further action was taken by the Mandate authorities to prevent Timotheus' election.
 A further lawsuit by the Arab Orthodox community failed to stop his election.
 A year after the Arab revolt in Palestine against British mandate authorities in 1937, Yacoub Farraj wrote to the British Peel Commission presenting the Arab Orthodox community's position.